 Powtoon has been around for quite a while, and the platform has clearly undergone several updates in order to stay relevant and easy to use.
 This is a great sign for the program19 and makes it very easy to work with since everything is clean and modern.
 The editor layout is very similar to any other animation program you may have used, and it’s easy to understand for beginners.

 Because Powtoon has been around for a while, there are plenty of community resources available.
 Although a lot of these are for old versions, most of the knowledge is transferable.
-Additionally, Powtoon has their own set of written tutorials that can help you along the way.
+Additionally, Powtoon has its own set of written tutorials that can help you along the way.
 These are updated to the current version.
 The FAQ section is very robust, and the support team replies promptly and clearly to emails.
-Here’s what happened when I contacted them with a simple question:

 Explaindio 3.0 (Paid, Mac & PC)